clearlinux/telemetrics-backend/README.md

 To provided users with an extensible framework a concept of "plugin views" was implemented to add views without the need to make changes to the core of the application.
-To read more about (plugin view)[/telemetryui/telemetryui/plugins/README.md] go to relevant documentation.
+To read more about [plugin view](/telemetryui/telemetryui/plugins/README.md) go to relevant documentation.